isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 description: ""
 variant: markdown
 ---
-<p>Licensee is required to notify CSRO of any change or inaccuracy in the information and particulars that the licensee and/or its <em>officers of the business entity</em> submitted to the Licensing Officer in relation to the licence, <u>within 14 calendar days</u> of such change or upon knowledge of such inaccuracy.
+<p>Licensee is required to notify CSRO of any change or inaccuracy in the information and particulars that the licensee and/or its <em>officers of the business entity</em> submitted to the Licensing Officer in relation to the licence, <u>within 30 calendar days</u> of such change or upon knowledge of such inaccuracy.
 Such information and particulars include, but are not limited to: </p>
 <ul>(a) The <em>appointment</em> of any officers of the business entity; </ul>
 <ul> (b) When an officer of the business entity <em>ceases</em> to hold such office;</ul>
-<ul> (c) Changes to or inaccuracies in the licensee’s and/or its officers of the business entity’s names, designations, addresses and contact particulars;</ul>
+<ul> (c) Changes to or inaccuracies in the licensee’s and/or its officers of the business entity’s names;</ul>
 <ul> (d) Criminal convictions or civil judgments entered against the licensee and/or its officers of the business entity for offences or proceedings involving fraud, dishonesty, breach of fiduciary duty, or moral turpitude, or any offences under the Cybersecurity Act 2018; or </ul>
 <ul> (e) Where the licensee and/or its officers of the business entity have been declared bankrupt or have gone into compulsory or voluntary liquidation other than for the purpose of amalgamation or reconstruction. </ul>
 <h3>Submit Licence Update Details</h3>